-Quality indicators/criteria 1 - 10 1.1 Academ ic oversight of the programme design is ensured 8 1.2 informati The guide and / or the regulations for quality assurance provide the adequate information and data for the support and management of the programme of study for all the years of study.
-1.3 program Quality Assurance processes safeguard the quality and the fulfillmer me's purpose, objectives and the achievement of the learning ourly, the following are taken into consideration: 1.3.1 The disclosure of the programme's curricula to the students and their implementation by the teaching staff 7 1.3.2 The programme webpage information and material 7 1.3.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 8 1.3.4 The procedures for the conduct and the format of the examinations and for student assessment 8 1.3.5 Students' participation procedures for the improvement of the programme and of the educational process 9 1.4 The purpose and objectives of the programme are consistent with the expected learning outcomes and with the mission and the strategy of the institution.
-1.5 The following ensure the achievement of the programme's purpose, objectives a learning outcomes: 1.5.1 The number of courses 8 1.5.2 The programme's content 7 1.5.3 The methods of assessment 7 1.5.4 The teaching material 8 1.5.5 The equipment 10 1.5.6 The balance between theory and practice 8 1.5.7 The research orientation of the programme 6 1.5.8 The quality of students' assignments n/a
+Quality indicators/criteria 1 - 10 1.1 Academ ic oversight of the programme design is ensured 8 1.2 informati de and / or the regulations for quality assurance provide the adequate ion and data for the support and management of the programme of study e years of study.
+6 1.3 program Quality Assurance processes safeguard the quality and the fulfillmer me's purpose, objectives and the achievement of the learning ourly, the following are taken into consideration: 1.3.1 The disclosure of the programme's curricula to the students and their implementation by the teaching staff 7 1.3.2 The programme webpage information and material 7 1.3.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 8 1.3.4 The procedures for the conduct and the format of the examinations and for student assessment 8 1.3.5 Students' participation procedures for the improvement of the programme and of the educational process 9 1.4 oose and objectives of the programme are consistent with the expected outcomes and with the mission and the strategy of the institution.
+7 1.5 owing ensure the achievement of the programme's purpose, objectives outcomes: and the 1.5.1 The number of courses 8 1.5.2 The programme's content 7 1.5.3 The methods of assessment 7 1.5.4 The teaching material 8 1.5.5 The equipment 10 1.5.6 The balance between theory and practice 8 1.5.7 The research orientation of the programme 6 1.5.8 The quality of students' assignments n/a